Drugun/CompoundOrigins/README.md

-# Compound Origins for Minecraft
+# Compound Origins

-An Origins mod expansion that introduces several layers and mini-origins that allow players to craft their own origin.
-The vanilla origin layer is disabled.
+Compound origins is an addon for the Origins mod that adds a multitude of mini-origins across several layers.
+Players can choose one mini-origin from each layer to assemble their own custom origin.

+These origins were made with Origins: Classes in mind and it is recommended to use that mod.
+This mod also disables the vanilla origin layer.

 ## Contents
 - Folk: